vinceskahan/v5wiki/Python-3-strategy.md

 ```python
 if unit_label == '°C':
 ```
 In this example, we are comparing a Unicode string on the left, and something that cannot be converted into Unicode using the `ascii` codec on the right.
-So, under Python 2, the result will not only always be `False`, it will be silently `False` --- no exception will be thrown.
+So, under Python 2, the result will not only always be `False`, it will be silently `False` --- no exception will be raised.

 The conclusion is that if there is any chance that one or the other side of a comparison is a byte-string, which cannot be converted into Unicode using the `ascii` codec, we must do the conversion ourselves.
 The fix for this example is easy: